No one may borrow books or other library materials except with his or her own library card.

 Charges for lost materials and for those too damaged to return to the collection include any applicable overdue fines.
 Overdue fines cease to accumulate when an item is reported lost or damaged.

-If an item is still available for ordering as a new copy, the charge is the item’s price plus a $25 service fee*, plus any accrued fines.
-If an item is unavailable as a new copy, the charge is based on prices listed on used and rare book or other relevant websites, plus the $25 service fee and applicable fines.
+If an item is still available for ordering as a new copy, the charge is the item’s price or $100.
+If an item is unavailable as a new copy, the charge is based on prices listed on used and rare book or other relevant websites.
 Determining a charge may take two or more business days.
 In general, hardbound copies of books are ordered unless the lost copy was paperback.

 All borrowers except UM-Flint faculty and staff will be charged fines for overdue materials.
 Other sanctions for overdue materials may include suspension or termination of borrowing privileges and a block on financial aid, registration, transcripts, and graduation.